ThorfOjSoH/ThorfOjSoH/README.md

 - 👋 Hi, I’m @ThorfOjSoH
 - 👀 I’m interested in machine learning and GIS analysis
-- 🌱 I’m currently learning Gis and statistical analysis
+- 🌱 I’m currently learning Gis and Statistical analysis
-- 💞️ I’m looking to collaborate on mmachine learning
+- 💞️ I’m looking to collaborate on Machine learning
 - 📫 How to reach me olajidesonofheaven@gmail.com

 <!---